 - 1 1/2 tsp. ground cinnamon

-Use a dull knife, or spatula, to spread half of the butter onto your rolled dough.
-If you want to use a little more than 2 Tbps of butter per half I’m not going to say you shouldn’t :).
+Use a dull knife, or spatula, to spread the butter onto your rolled dough.
+If you want to use a little more than 1/4 cups I’m not going to say you shouldn’t :).
 Just make sure you have a nice even spread of butter along the entire rectangle all the way to the edges.
 We aren’t frosting the dough, so it doesn’t need to be thick, but we do want everything covered.

 Next, combine 3/4 cup of brown sugar and 1 1/2 tsp of ground cinnamon in a small bowl.
-Sprinkle half of the mixture evenly over the dough.
+Sprinkle the mixture evenly over the dough.

 Form the Best Cinnamon Rolls

 To form the rolls, begin rolling the dough tightly along the longest edge to make a long log.
-The ends of the log will be uneven and thinner, and that’s ok.
+The ends of the log may be uneven and thinner, and that’s ok.

 Cut the log into approximately 2 inch thick rolls.

-I like to cut the ends off the log so I get approximately 6-7 “good” (AKA pretty) rolls from each batch, and then bake the ends and any additional rolls in a 9×9 or loaf pan.
-They don’t turn out as pretty but they still taste good.
-No matter how I do it (because I’m a natural “wing it” person) I always seem to have some leftover dough
+I like to cut the ends off the log so I get 12 “good” (AKA pretty) rolls from each batch, and then bake the ends in a mini loaf pan.
+They don’t turn out looking as nice but they still taste good.
+No matter how I do it (because I’m a natural “wing it” person) I always seem to have some leftover dough.

 Second Rise